YashJain04/Information-Retrieval-System-2/README.md

 - Results_Scores/BM25/AllScoresAllQueries.txt (too large cannot push to github)
 - IR_Files/__pycache__/ (not needed)

-## Evaluation & Explaination of Model Performance 🏎️
+## Evaluation of Model Performance & Explaination of DSA/Optimization 🏎️
 Our model performance in order is the following:
 1. MINI LM
 2. BM25